-- 1. A "rights issue" is an issue of new shares offered to existing shareholders of a company in proportion to their existing holdings.
+- 1. A "rights issue" is an issue of new shares offered to existing shareholders2 of a company in proportion to their existing holdings.
 A rights issue is offered to all existing shareholders individually and may be rejected, accepted in full or (in a typical rights issue) accepted in part by each shareholder.
 Rights issues may be renounceable or non-renounceable.
 In a renounceable rights issue the rights can be traded if there is a market for them (renounceability is discussed in more detail below). - 2.
 Rights issues may be underwritten.
 The role of the underwriter is to guarantee that the funds sought by the company will be raised.
 The agreement between the underwriter and the company is set out in a formal underwriting agreement.
 Typical terms of an underwriting require the underwriter to subscribe for any shares offered but not taken up by shareholders.
 The underwriting agreement will normally enable the underwriter to terminate its obligations in defined circumstances.
-A sub-underwriter in turn sub-underwrites some or all of the obligations of the main underwriter; the underwriter passes its risk to the sub-underwriter by requiring the sub-underwriter to subscribe for or purchase a portion of the shares for which the underwriter is obliged to subscribe in the event of a shortfall.
+A sub-underwriter in turn sub-underwriter passes its risk to the sub-underwriter by requiring the sub-underwriter to subscribe for or purchase a portion of the shares for which the underwriter is obliged to subscribe in the event of a shortfall.
 Underwriters and sub-underwriters may be financial institutions, stock-brokers, major shareholders of the company or other related or unrelated parties.
 The Panel's guidance covers both non-underwritten and underwritten rights issues. - 3.
-A rights issue may result in a shareholder or underwriter acquiring or increasing control in the company. - 4.
+A rights issue may result in a shareholder3 or underwriter acquiring or increasing control in the company. - 4.
 Section 611, item 10 provides an exception from the prohibition in section 606 on persons acquiring control of a company for persons who would otherwise breach that prohibition as a result of participating in a rights issue.
 Item 10 excepts:

-&lt;sup>2 Certain shareholders with overseas addresses may be excluded: section 615.
+2 Certain shareholders with overseas addresses may be excluded: section 615.

-&lt;sup>3 A shareholder who subscribes for shares under the rights issue may increase its voting power if the issue is not fully subscribed for and it is not fully underwritten, or where that shareholder is also an underwriter or sub-underwriter.
+3 A shareholder who subscribes for shares under the rights issue may increase its voting power if the issue is not fully subscribed for and it is not fully underwritten, or where that shareholder is also an underwriter or sub-underwriter.